Case-Shiller Home Price Index October 2016

 - All 20 cities tracked and both composite indices showed positive year-over-year returns.
-In Chicago, the index increased 1.3 percent from 129.65 in October 2014 to 131.40 in October 2015.
-This was an improvement over last month’s YOY growth rate of 1.0 percent.
+In Chicago, the index increased 3.9 percent from 131.14 in October 2015 to 136.32 in October 2016 (a slight decrease from last month’s YOY growth rate of 4.2 percent).

 Source: S&P/Case-Shiller Home Price Indices